ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

     - Also, the lozenge shape of the Type C plug base means it isn't as well supported as the circular Type F base.
     - Grip is provided by Type C's flexible prong base.
-  - An F socket cannot be plugged into C, because the prongs diameter is too great.
+  - An F socket cannot be plugged into a C socket, because the prongs diameter is too great.
+Anyway, Type C is not even a standardized socket...
   - F is most common grounded plug type in Europe.
+Type F plug cannot fit in Type E socket because can't accept ground pin.
+  - Note: Type F allows plug in either orientation and thus is not polarized.
 - Type E is very similar to F.
   - This is the French plug type.
   - It has the same two 4.8mm prongs, set the same 19mm distance apart.
+    Intended for loads up to 16A.
   - However, it doesn't have the metal sleeve/clips for ground.
 The plug has a _hole_ which a ground pin from the wall socket can mate with.
   - A C plug can be plugged into an E socket.
-It's just a bit loose (Type C 4mm pins are a little small for 4.8mm socket holes, plug base is lozenge not circular).
+Just as with Type F sockets, the Type C plug will fit just a bit loose (Type C 4mm pins are a little small for 4.8mm socket holes, plug base is lozenge not circular).
+  - There is a "preferred" polarity of live/neutral connections at the socket, but it is not enforced by regulation in France.
+  - Type E plug will fit in Type F outlet, but ground won't be connected.
-- Type E/F plugs are made to fit both Type E and Type F sockets.
+- Type E/F (also called CEE 7/7) plugs are made to fit both Type E and Type F sockets.
   - There is contact for the ground both at the edges and a center hole for the E socket ground pin.
   - The fit is very good in Type E and Type F sockets.
   - This is a good solution and also provides grounding.
+  - CEE 7/17 is an ungrounded plug, for appliances that don't need ground.
 - C and F countries
   - Germany, Netherlands, Spain, Portugal, Austria, Greece, Baltics, Balkans, Nordics, ...